g0v-data/g0v-hackmd-archive/notes/y26ic05SRtyLcIrLpgGPFw.md

 Transmitting the data
 ---
 The heart rate data is transmited to Adafruit IO pare 10 seconds.
-The wireless protocol used to cary out the transmetion is a **wifi** network by using the provided SSID and password
+The wireless protocol used to cary out the transmetion is a **wifi** network by using the provided SSID and password.
+The transport protocol to publish the calculated heart rate data to a specified feed on Adafruit  is **MQTT (Message Queuing Telemetry Transport)**, that allows real-time data to be visualised.

+Presenting the data
+---

 ###### tags: `Templates` `Documentation`